evoila/osb-docs/pages/configure-service-broker.md

     cache: true
     mode: LEGACYHTML5
 ```
-The basic configuration for communication with the backend database, RabbitMQ (Config Updates, Service Key Creation) and Thymeleaf for Service Broker dashboard delivery.
+The basic configuration for communication with the backend database, RabbitMQ (Config Updates) and Thymeleaf for Service Broker dashboard delivery.

 ```yaml
 login: